About HRC

 Alison Williams is the Director of Operations at HRC, having earned a Master’s Degree in Family and Consumer Sciences from Eastern Illinois University in 2000.
 Since joining HRC as a Mental Health Case Manager, she has held various roles over the past two decades and gained a diverse set of skills and expertise.
 Currently, she oversees HRC's three major programs: Rehabilitation Services, Outpatient Treatment Services, and Prevention.
 Alison manages a team of staff members and is actively engaged in grant-related activities, including submitting proposals, managing budgets, and reporting.
 As a lifelong resident of Edgar County, Alison takes pride in her work at HRC and is passionate about the difference they make in people's lives.
 Working alongside her colleagues is both a source of joy and fulfillment.

-Mr. Melton has been a member of the HRC Foundation’s Board of Directors since it was founded in 2017.
+Tom Vice has been a member of the HRC Board of Directors since May 2024.
+He is local to Clark County who lives in recovery and faith.

 Darrin Johnson